DLvalentine/eslint-rails-ee/README.md

-# eslint-rails
+# eslint-rails-ee: a fork of eslint-rails with enhanced features

-[begin temp]

-Issues I hope to resolve with this fork

-1. `/eslint/eslint.json` route is broken unless you provide the `force_default` param, which isn't always desired
-2. Addition/Usage of eslint flags (like `--fix`)
-3. Change conditions that would "break" a build using rake -- errors should break it, not warnings
-4. before_action/before_filter.... something needs to be done there to support multiple versions of rails. :( 4.5 with that consideration, perhaps fork eslint-rails and don't PR back in. split off eslint-rails4-ee and eslint-rails5-ee with proper licensing and shoutouts.

-[end temp]

-Run [ESLint][] against your Rails repo.
+Run [ESLint][] against your Rails repo, and even auto-correct issues!
 The supported javascript file extensions are the following:

 - _.js_
 - _.jsx_